Skip to content

 SWIMWEAR

 Hand washing your swimwear is the best practice care for your items.
-We recommend hand washing with delicate wash in cool or cold water (no hotter than 30c).
+We recommend hand washing with delicate wash detergent in cool or cold water (no hotter than 30c).
 Be sure you rinse your swim items thoroughly after exposure to salt water or chlorine.
-To protect the colour, make sure you turn items inside out.

 Air Dry